 More experienced observers will develop shortcuts, and may not always follow every step.
-However, everyone will benefit from doing more complete assessments (e.g. digging a soil pit) from time to time to improve their identifications.
+However, everyone will benefit from doing more complete assessments (including examination of the soil profile) from time to time to improve their identifications.
 The steps are discussed in Sections 3.3.1 and 3.3.2, while Section 3.4 gives more detailed descriptions of the individual ecosites.

-3.3.1 Using soil maps to identify range ecosites
+3.3.1 Using soil maps to identify rangeland ecosites

-The first step in identifying range ecosites is to read the soil map for the area.
+The first step in identifying rangeland ecosites is to read the soil map for the area.
 The soils of southern Saskatchewan have been mapped by the Land Resource Unit of Agriculture and Agri-Food Canada.
 Soil maps and reports can be ordered from: